Falkenstein Castle (Taunus): Description

-The enceinte, part of the shield wall, the 18-metre-high bergfried on a base of 6.75 by 6.75 metres with its elevated entrance at a height of four metres, building remains on the east side and two artillery towers are well preserved.
-The size of the inner ward was about 90 by 30 metres. the square bergfried dates to the 14th century; the round turret on the top to the 15th century.
+The enceinte, part of the shield wall, the 18-metre-high bergfried on a base of 6.75 by 6.75 metres with its elevated entrance at a height of four metres, remains of a building on the east side and two artillery towers are well preserved.
+The size of the inner ward was about 90 by 30 metres.
+The square bergfried dates from the 14th century; the round turret on the top from the 15th century.

-The whole of the ruins are currently (as at: end 2013) open from March to October daily from 10:00 to 19:00 hours.
-From November to February the castle may only be visited at weekends from 10:30 to 16:30.
+The whole of the ruins are currently (as at end 2013) open from March to October daily from 10:00 to 19:00.
+From November to February the castle may be visited only at weekends from 10:30 to 16:30.
 Usually access is controlled by members of the Falkenstein Local History Society who charge an entry fee of 2 euros per person.
-The nearby Dettweiler Temple is a viewing point that is open at any time.
+The nearby Dettweiler Temple is a viewing point that is open at all times.